torvalds/linux/Documentation/admin-guide/pm/sleep-states.rst

 ==================================

-Depending on its configuration and the capabilities of the platform it runs on, the Linux kernel can support up to four system sleep states, including hibernation and up to three variants of system suspend.
+Depending on its configuration and the capabilities of the platform it runs on, the GNU/Linux kernel can support up to four system sleep states, including hibernation and up to three variants of system suspend.
 The sleep states that can be supported by the kernel are listed below.